travelping/cennsonic/README.md

 ```
 $ KUBECONFIG=$CLUSTER/cluster/config/artifacts/admin.conf:~/.kube/config \
   kubectl config view --flatten > config
+$ cp ~/.kube/config ~/.kube/config.bkp # backup config if feel unsafe
 $ mv config ~/.kube/config
 ```

+It is not recommended to put this file under version control, therefore it should be removed from the cluster file tree after merging into the main kubeconfig file.

 Check the nodes and pods list to make sure API is accessible and the cluster is
 functional: